NationalLibraryOfScotland/ListonMapApplication/README.md

 NLSFindByPlaceOL3
 =================

-This <a href="http://geo.nls.uk/maps/dev/NLSFindByPlaceOL3/index.html">demonstration application</a> uses <a href="http://openlayers.org/">OpenLayers v 3.6</a>, and <a href="http://geoserver.org/">GeoServer</a> to form a geographical retrieval inteface for historical maps.
-Searching is possible by zooming in on the map, with an option to change the map base layer between Bing, Ordnance Survey and OpenStreetMap layers.
-Searching is also possible by using a Nominatim gazetteer, a British National Grid Reference, as well as historic county and parish drop-down lists.

-The boundaries of historic maps are held as shapefiles within GeoServer, pre-rendered using GeoWebCache and customised for display using GeoServer Styled Layer Descriptors.
-Clicking on the map initiates a click handler which performs a Web Feature Service request to GeoServer, returning features that intersect with the point clicked upon.
-Selected fields from these features are returned to a right-hand 'Results' div/panel, and the features are highlighted on the map by creating a temporary vector layer overlay.

-<a href="http://geo.nls.uk/maps/dev/NLSFindByPlaceOL3/index.html">This application</a> was originally developed by <a href="http://www.klokantech.com/">Klokan Technologies GmbH</a> for the <a href="http://www.nls.uk">National Library of Scotland<a> in 2011.
-Following discussion in 2014, the application is now released as open-source, ON CONDITION THAT IT IS DEVELOPED WITH A DIFFERENT IMPLEMENTATION OF GEOSERVER, AND NOT AS A REPLACEMENT OR ALTERNATIVE TO VIEWING THE NATIONAL LIBRARY OF SCOTLAND'S MAPS.
-We hope that other libraries, archives and institutions may benefit from the code in making available their geographical collections.

-The application accompanies the <a href="https://github.com/NationalLibraryOfScotland/NLSExploreGeoreferencedMapsOL3">NLSExploreGeoreferencedMaps</a> Github repository and application, sharing a similar interface, use of OpenLayers, gazetteer search and css.
+This <a href="http://digital.nls.uk/travels-of-henrietta-liston/map/">map application</a> uses <a href="http://openlayers.org/">OpenLayers v 3.5</a>, and GE0JSON sets of points and lines to form a geographical interface for the <a href="http://digital.nls.uk/travels-of-henrietta-liston/index.html">tours of Henrietta Liston, 1796-1801</a>.

+There are <a href="http://digital.nls.uk/travels-of-henrietta-liston/places.html">Help Notes about the map application</a>, explaining its basic use.

+All the map specific Javascript is in the liston-map.js file.

+The left-hand map panel allows a set of modern background maps to be displayed, and the lines and points of each tour.
+The right-hand map panel shows three georeferenced historical maps from the 1790s, which display at different zoom levels.
+These maps were generated using <a href="https://www.maptiler.com/">MapTiler</a>.

+The map application allows searching by a 'Search Places Visited' button, bringing up a gazetteer of places (presented using <a href="http://getbootstrap.com/components/#nav-tabs">Bootstrap Nav Tabs</a>).
+Selecting a place initiates a zoomMap(x,y) function which closes the gazetteer div, zooms to the selected place on the map, and selects it.
+It is also possible to search directly by zooming in on the map.

+Some of the functionality of the dual-map viewer, including the cross-hair slave pointer, is taken from the National Library of Scotland <a href="http://maps.nls.uk/geo/explore/sidebyside.cfm">Side-by-Side viewer</a>.

+The lines and points of each tour, appearing as coloured overlays on the left map panel, are generated from GEOJSON files.
+These have been styled to change their display at different zoom levels.

+When points are selected, eg. <a href="http://digital.nls.uk/travels-of-henrietta-liston/map/#zoom=10&lat=38.9393&lon=-76.9339&tour=2&point=38.9393,-76.9339">Bladensburg</a> they are styled to appear in orange, the details of the place and link to its appearance in the <a href="http://digital.nls.uk/travels-of-henrietta-liston/browse/index.html">Liston Journals</a> are shown to the upper right.

+The URL of the application changes dynamically to show the particular zoom level and centre of the map, as well as if a place or tours is selected.
+You can save this specific URL to return to a specific map view or selected place.

-View a more <a href="http://maps.nls.uk/geo/find/">complete working version of the application</a> on the National Library of Scotland Map Images website.
+View a more <a href="http://digital.nls.uk/travels-of-henrietta-liston/map/">complete working version of the application</a> on the National Library of Scotland website.